6 Professional Responsibilities, Ethics, & Copyright

 Responsibilities to employers and confidentiality considerations that otherwise would have prevented an engineer from acting ethically and in the public interest are considered exceptionally seriously by professional engineering societies and other authorities.
 All engineering societies, including the AIAA, have ethics review boards.
 They also may have legal implications through the courts and aviation certification authorities like the FAA or EASA.
 Such issues can have severe repercussions for employers and employees alike.
 In the case of a breach of the Federal Aviation Regulations (FARs), for example, legal consequences and/or fines are always likely.
 For pilots and other FAA-certified individuals, suspension or revocation of licenses can result.
 For organizations, a serious breach of the FARs could mean that operating certifications could be temporarily or permanently revoked.

-2. Dealing with Unethical Employers
+2. Unethical Employers

 3. Whistleblowing

 Whistleblowing is usually (perhaps always) a last resort toward the potential resolution of an ethical matter.
 Still, it is not an uncommon action based on legal case history for an employee to take legal or other action against their organization if it exhibits poor judgment, questionable conduct, use of unsafe processes, or even perform some form of illegal activity.
 For example, corporate disinformation is an illegal action because it involves the dissemination of misleading information about the organization or the concealment of potentially damaging information.
 In the U.S., under federal and state laws, employees who have reported illegal conduct, unlawful intimidation, safety hazards, disinformation, and other such problems in an organization are (theoretically) protected against retaliation by an employer.
 Nevertheless, whistleblowing should never be considered the first or even an early action by an employee to resolve an ethical matter.
 In most cases, employees will seek sound legal advice before acting as a whistleblower, so options for potential resolution can be considered.
-Various factors, including personal values and the risk of future unemployment, can also influence the decision to be a whistleblower.
+Various factors, including personal values and the risk of future unemployment, can influence the decision to be a whistleblower.

 An engineer in an aircraft company raises concerns about a new system being used in an aircraft design.
 What is the ethical responsibility of the company?